qq431169079/vazaget/README.md

 # vazaGet introduction

-vazaGet is an HTTP/S CLI client application, written on Linux, with few special capabilities:
+vazaGet is free HTTP/S CLI client application, written on Linux, with few special capabilities:
 - **HTTP/S downloader** : special treat for big files, due to parallel downloading of different parts of the file.
 - **Stress tester** : overload your web server with HTTP requests, and easily check the  load balancing between your web servers.